What is Horn Silver? A Simple Guide that Tells You Everything You Should Know about Horn Silver

 Horn silver is primarily used as a silver ore.

 This means horn silver is used as a source from which silver is extracted (cerargyrite is particularly important in arid and desert regions where it’s often found in the upper parts of silver veins.
-This means it’s easier to mine it).
+Meaning it’s easier to mine it).

-Horn silver also has some specific applications due to its properties, such as its antiseptic and disinfectant qualities.
+Horn silver also has some specific health applications due to its properties.

 What is Horn Silver?
 A Simple Guide (Conclusion)

-Horn silver is the common name for cerargyrite, a mineral composed of silver chloride (AgCl) that gets its name from its horn-like appearance after weathering and being polished by wind and dust.
+Horn silver is the common name for cerargyrite (or chlorargyrite), a mineral composed of silver chloride (AgCl) that gets its name from its horn-like appearance after weathering and being polished by wind and dust.

-Horn silver is real silver ore containing about 75% pure silver and 25% chlorine, formed as a secondary mineral in oxidized zones of silver deposits.
+Horn silver is real silver ore containing about 75% pure silver and 25% chlorine.
+It’s formed as a secondary mineral in oxidized zones of silver deposits.

 References: